pkwagner/yasdi2mqtt/README.md

 ![Grafana setup with yasdi2mqtt](asset/grafana.png "Grafana setup with yasdi2mqtt")

 ## Setup & Run
 There are multiple ways to get `yasdi2mqtt` working.
 I'd strongly recommend using `docker-compose` or `docker` for setup.
+If you encounter any problems, feel free to open an issue!

 ### Approach I: docker-compose
 1. Check if `yasdi.ini` file fits your needs